GarrettYoung510/clock/README.md

 ## Challenges

 * Testing and learning Date FNS, but it is always fun to learn something new
+* Date FNS cdn not compatible with GitHub as it is not secure (HTTP instead of HTTPS)

 ## Next Steps